 Workers are building an ice playground in a city in Alaska.
-It will include a pirate ship slide made from 65 refrigerator-sized blocks of ice, and even mazes.
+It will include a pirate ship slide made from 65 refrigerator-sized blocks of ice.
+It will even have mazes.

-The work began at the George Horner Ice Park in Fairbanks ahead of the annual world ice sculpture championships, the Fairbanks Daily News-Miner reported.
+The work began at the George Horner Ice Park in Fairbanks.
+It's in preparation for the annual world ice sculpture championships, the Fairbanks Daily News-Miner reported.

-A giant ice lens also is planned and ice championships chairman Dick Brickley said it will be 12 feet in diameter.
+A giant ice lens also is planned.
+Ice championships chairman Dick Brickley said it will be 12 feet in diameter.
 It will be powerful enough to focus the sun's rays and start a fire, he said.

 The ice is so clear, the rays go right through it.
-One small telescope in the past started a fire on a piece of plywood, Brickley said.
+One small telescope in the past started a fire on a piece of plywood.

-Another new attraction is an experimental sculpture that will be carved on land, then displayed underwater.
+Another new attraction is an experimental sculpture.
+It will be carved on land.
+Then it will be displayed underwater.

 Its kind of a neat new concept, Brickley said.
 We make it so the public can walk out over the ice and see the carving under the water.

-The attractions must be completed by the time the park opens Feb.
+The attractions must be completed by Feb.
 23. That's when teams of artists participating in the 2015 BP World Ice Art championships begin making sculptures.

-The ice being harvested this year is crystal-clear aqua blue, Brickley said.
-This winter has been warmer and there's been less snow than usual, which is actually good for ice formation, he said.
+The ice being harvested is crystal-clear aqua blue, Brickley said.
+This winter has been warmer.
+There's been less snow than usual.
+That is actually good for ice formation, he said.
 Snow can shield ice from cold air.

 On Feb.
 23, teams of artists begin making their single-block and multi-block sculptures for the competition part of the event.
-The competitive single-block and multi-block ice carving events will feature artists from 16 countries.
+The events will feature artists from 16 countries.

-So far this year crews have harvested about 188 of the 1,000 ice blocks they need for the park.
-The ice is 22 inches thick, which is a good depth for ice park construction.
+So far, crews have harvested about 188 of the 1,000 ice blocks they need for the park.
+The ice is 22 inches thick.
+That is a good depth for ice park construction.